LuciaMartinezGavier/dangr/README.md

 Here the predicate `y = z` is forced to be True, so the possible values of both variables will be constrained to satisfy that condition.

+(TODO) After the constraints are set, there is a check for satisfability.

 ### then section
 In this section, a predicate is evaluated with all the resulting possible values.